-Woodsman: A woodsman mentor might be a hunter, a gretaker of a forest, or a scout.
-A woodsman mentor grants caretaker of a forest, or a scout.
-A woodsman mentor grants his apprentice a +2 competence bonus on Survival checks and the ability to follow tracks as if the apprentice had the Track feat, but only when the DC is 20 or lower.
+Woodsman: A woodsman mentor might be a hunter, a caretaker of a forest, or a scout.
+A woodsman mentor grants his appropriate a 12 competence hopes on Survival checks.

+his apprentice a +2 competence bonus on Survival checks and the ability to follow tracks as if the apprentice had the Track feat, but only when the DC is 20 or lower.